 - Blue, red, yellow, and white tempera paint

 - Green construction paper in a variety of shades, at least one sheet per student

-- Tissue paper in warm color (red, yellow, orange, brown)
+- Tissue paper in warm colors, such as red, yellow, orange, and brown

 What You Do